Bessō Takigahara

 Car: If you decide to drive, parking onsite is available; you can rent a car in Tokyo and take the Hokuriku Expressway to reach Komatsu.
 The journey by car will take roughly 6 to 8 hours, depending on traffic.
 Do be aware that road tolls in Japan are expensive.

-We are looking to assemble a diverse group of community-minded folk who wish to gain a deeper understanding of food provenance, re/connect with the natural world and travel in a way that is slow, respectful and sustainable.
+We are looking to assemble a diverse group of community-minded folks who wish to gain a deeper understanding of food provenance, re/connect with the natural world and travel in a way that is slow, respectful and sustainable.